-- Water-based lubricants are the most common and they’re safe to use with condoms.
+- Water-based lubricants are the most common, and they’re safe to use with condoms.
 K-Y is a very popular brand (and you may even see it being used in your doctor’s office for exams), but there are other brands out that that work better for sex (not to mention you can get flavored varieties, too).
-Some water-based lube need to be reapplied quite often, so sample more than one of these if that happens.
+Some water-based lube needs to be reapplied quite often, so sample more than one of these if that happens.

-- Oil-based lubricants (including mineral oil, baby oil, vaseline, etc.) shouldn’t be used with latex condoms and can be messy.
+- Oil-based lubricants (including mineral oil, baby oil, Vaseline, etc.) shouldn’t be used with latex condoms and can be messy.

 - Silicone lubricants are generally safe to use with condoms and can last a lot longer than water-based lubricants can – they can be more expensive, though.

 Note: Not all lubes are compatible with sex toys.

 Something that most articles about sex as an ostomate fail to discuss is the actual part about having sex.
 So let’s get to it!

 Before You Begin

 Some common sense things to keep in mind before you engage in sexual activity include:

 - Empty your bag / change your bag.